benradford/highcite/README.md

 ## Usage

-1. Highlight the academic citation on the website.
-Include highlighting the DOI if available.
+1. Highlight the academic citation or DOI on the website.
 Works best for APA / MLA / Chicago / Vancouver / IEEE formats.
-2. Right click the highlighted citation and select **Convert to BibTex**.
+2. Right click the highlighted citation/DOI and select **Convert to BibTex**.
 3. Paste directly into your .bib file.

 ## Installation